Mariator-pro/elrs-link-sentinel/README.md

 ## ⚠️ Disclaimer

-This script is provided **as is** and is intended as an additional aid only.
+This project is provided **as is** and is intended as an additional aid only.
 It does **not** replace careful flying within visual range, your own judgement, or the safety mechanisms of your transmitter and receiver.
 Always be ready to react manually.
 Use at your own risk.

 ---